 Forests of Ghana need protection.

-Bad farming destroys the land.
+Bad farming ruins the land.

-Digging of sand destroys coasts regions.
+Digging of sand ruins coasts regions.

 Maintain digging of gold.